CxA2003/Pyculator/README.md

 # Pyculator
-A small python functional calculator with the following functions:
+A python calculator with the following functions:
 =============

 Geometrical: